Wingtail/devils-advocate/README.md

 This is much of a work in progress.
 But I wanted to share my ideas and simple code for you all to try it out.
 It's super simple but surprisingly effective.

-- Tested on OpenAI GPT 4 and 3.5 turbo
+- Tested on OpenAI GPT 4 and 3.5 turbo.